fleetdm/fleet/docs/1-Using-Fleet/Teams.md

 In Fleet, you can group hosts together in a team.

-With hosts segmented into exclusive groups, you can apply specific queries, packs, and options to each team.
+With hosts segmented into exclusive teams, you can apply specific queries, packs, and agent options to each team.

 For example, you might create a team for each type of system in your organization.
-You can name the teams `workstations`, `workstations - sandbox`, `servers`, and `servers - sandbox`.
+You can name the teams `Workstations`, `Workstations - sandbox`, `Servers`, and `Servers - sandbox`.

 > A popular pattern is to end a team’s name with “- sandbox”, then you can use this to test new queries and configuration with staging hosts or volunteers acting as canaries.

 Then you can:

-* Enroll hosts to one team using team specific enroll secrets
+- Enroll hosts to one team using team specific enroll secrets

-* Schedule queries that target one or more teams
+- Apply unique agent options to each team

-* Run live queries against one or more teams
+- Schedule queries that target one or more teams

-* Apply unique agent options to each team
+- Run live queries against one or more teams

-* Grant users access to one or more teams
+- Grant users access to one or more teams